mappite/mappite/Build.md

 # Build Mappite
-Edit make.sh to set keys (See 001-Keys.js)
+Edit `make.sh` to set keys (See `001-Keys.js`)
 Run:

     ./make.sh php prod

 to create the dist/ directory (wwwroot) with all files and mappite.js minimized

     ./make.sh

 to create the dist/ directory (wwwroot) without php and mappite.js not minimized

-## php&database
+## Php&Database

-Needed to generate shorturls and for cloud management (login, save routes, etc) .
+This is needed to generate shorturls and for cloud management (login, save routes, etc) .

-Create mysql database using ./sql/tables.sql running mappite with no php&database is possible but some cleanup is needed to remove references to ".php" from mappite.js
+Create mysql database using `./sql/tables.sql` running mappite with no php&database is possible but some cleanup is needed to remove references to ".php" from `mappite.js`

 ## Web Server Setup
  Optional - needed for short urls

- Apache .htaccess file
+ Apache `.htaccess` file
- . add www. to url (if missed)
+   - add www. prefix to url (if missed)
- . forces httpS
+   - forces httpS
- . redirects short urls to su.php page
+   - redirects short urls to su.php page

     RewriteEngine On
     RewriteCond %{HTTP_HOST} !^$
     RewriteCond %{HTTP_HOST} !^www\.
 [NC]